Does this site have any connection

 do I call 911 before attaching the AED?

-Clearly if there are two witnessed to the cardiac arrest, one should call 911 while the other retrieves and attaches the AED.
+Clearly if there are two witnesses to the cardiac arrest, one should call 911 while the other retrieves and attaches the AED.
 If there is only one rescuer, that person should call 911 in order to get EMS personnel responding to the scene.
 It is worth the extra minute to get help on the way.
 The emergency operator can also remind you how to use the device and even coach you through CPR if you forgot.
 Even if you are successful with the AED, EMS personnel will have to administer medications (to prevent a relapse into VF) and administer oxygen or even place a breathing tube down the person’s windpipe.

 do I get my doctor to prescribe an AED?